nathanjjohnson7/SVM_interior_point/README.md

 Above is the equation that must be optimized.

+After reaching optimal values for alpha, we can make predictions using the alpha values, the labels, and the input feature vectors using the two following equations:

 The bias is obtained by (Eq.
 2):

 $$b \ = \frac{1}{|M|} \sum_{n\in M} \left( y_n \ - \sum_{i\in S}\alpha_iy_ix_nx_i^T\right)$$